CSCI555-Spring25/Scaler/readme.md

 ### Apply controller deployment
 `kubectl apply -f Scaler/deploy/controller-deployment.yaml`

+### Check if the controller is running
+`kubectl get pods -l app=predictive-autoscaler-controller`

 ### Apply the PredictiveAutoscaler instance
 `kubectl apply -f Scaler/deploy/predictive-autoscaler-instance.yaml`

-### Check if the controller is running
+### Check if the PredictiveAutoscaler custom resource was created
-`kubectl get pods -l app=predictive-autoscaler-controller`
+`kubectl get predictiveautoscalers`

-### Check if the PredictiveAutoscaler instance is running
+or
-`kubectl get pods -l app=predictive-autoscaler-instance`
+`kubectl get pa` (using the short name)

 ### Test the controller
 #### Create the directory in your persistent volume if needed